Valentine-chinedu/portfolio/README.md

 To view projects scroll down to project section or use the navigation menu.
 On the projects section you can open the projects on browser by clicking on the title or on the link icon at the bottom.

-To view the code click on the the github icon on the project section
+To view the code click on the the github icon on the project section.